 Nick Nesbitt's work in Francophone Studies focuses on the intellectual history of the black Atlantic world.
-Such a project envisages not the registration of historical moments within the totality of the real and its meaning (History), but the recovery, narration, and critique of discontinuous events and concepts sub specie aeternitatis.
+Such a project envisages the recovery, narration, and critique of discontinuous events and concepts as concrete universals.

 Teaching and Research Interests

 • Haitian, French-Caribbean and African Studies